THE

 their use had been pretty loose until King Henry V issued the first law

-regulating coats-of-arms in England in 1417.
+regulating coats of arms in England in 1417.
 It was then proclaimed that

 no one could assume arms unless he held them by right of inheritance or